The call, spacesuits, and everything else

 “Well, everything else is not really part of the cost.”
 Bingo.
 We have found the cause of our failure to communicate.
 The “really” is pronounced stretching the “ee,” where I (you figured out who the independent analyst was, right?) could almost see my caller make air quotes with their hands.

 This brings us to everything else.
-Adding up budgets, which are spent after all, with rare exceptions (eventually, 100%) – should be what something “costs” NASA.
+Adding up budgets, wholly spent with rare exceptions, should be what something “costs” NASA.
 This simple view is not so simple in everyone’s eyes.
 Sometimes, the budget says one thing, and the funds are spent on something creatively close enough.
 Research and development, ill-defined as it often is, is a poster child for this.
-Alternately, Congress provides specific funds for a specific project, and everything that relates to that project is paid from those funds (and sometimes even more from elsewhere).
+Alternately, Congress provides specific funds for specific projects, and everything related to that project is paid from those funds (and sometimes even more taken from elsewhere).

 The failure to communicate on this call was not the first problem.
-It mainly was the second.
+It was mainly the second.
 Consider the NASA Space Launch System, the Orion spacecraft, and the Kennedy Space Center ground operations projects.
-After that, a curious mind might subtract the large awards to the Lockheeds and Boeings and make a pie chart because, why not.
-Then a little more math, as other numbers are known, like ground operations.
-Surprisingly (but not to insiders), there is still a sizable remainder.
+After that, a curious mind might subtract the awards to the Lockheeds and Boeings and make a pie chart because why not.
+Then, there is a little more math, as other numbers are known, like ground operations.
+Surprisingly, but not to analysts, there is still a sizable remainder.

 Pie chart/graph.
 Big "cost-plus" projects, where there are funds for what makes the news, usually the big "prime" contract awards, and then lots more atop all that making up everything else.

-Big “cost-plus” projects, where there are funds for what makes the news, usually the big “prime” contract awards, and then lots more atop all that making up everything else.
+Big “cost-plus” projects, where there are funds for what makes the news, usually the big “prime” contract awards, and then lots more atop all that make up everything else.
 Credit: Edgar Zapata, zapatatalksnasa.com

-Of course, the totals will be high – they come from adding up some huge budgets year after year.
+Of course, the totals will be high – they come from adding up huge budgets year after year.
 That is unless you believe – that is not what that reeealy costs.
 Why not even just the big awards are what that project reeealy costs.
 All of this is about the infamous notion – first seen in the wild in the mid-1990s, whereby the Space Shuttle really cost very little because if it did not exist, NASA would still pay to hold on to and keep everything else.
 (My Department of Defense brethren said the way NASA accounted for dollars was ripe for making projects an easy target of criticism.
-They gave themselves credit for having figured out how to turn large numbers into endless smaller numbers.)
+They gave themselves credit for having figured out how to turn large numbers into endless smaller numbers.
+Divide and you won’t be conquered.)

 Picture of the Kennedy Space Center Vehicle Assembly Building ("VAB"), taken by me in 2019.